-- Gradiometer frame that contains 2 wings, a keel and a tail, each equipped with highly-accurate Overhauser sensors, and a central pod with the driving electronics and auxiliary sensors. - Altimeter single-beam echo sounder, with 1-90m range and 0.1m resolution. - 3-axis gyro-compensated IMU, reporting the pitch, roll and yaw angles of the frame. - Pressure (depth) sensor, with 300m range and 0.1m resolution. - Tow cable connector and streamlined nose cone. - High-strength marine tow cable, containing a single twisted wire pair, used for both power delivery and data transfer. - Deck leader cable that is waterproof, but not designed to be submerged in water. - Isolation transceiver for powering and communicating with the SeaQuest from the deck of a vessel. - Choice of USB or RS232 interface cables that connect the isolation transceiver to a standard PC USB or RS232 port. - 24V DC power supply, universally compatible with 100-240VAC 50/60Hz input. - BOB data acquisition, visualization, and control software for Windows. - External GPS (supplied by the user) capable of GPGGA and GPRMC data output at 1 Hz or higher.
+- Gradiometer frame that contains 2 horizontal wings, one vertical (keel) wing and a tail (stinger), each equipped with highlyaccurate Overhauser magnetometer sensors. - A central pod containing the driving electronics, auxiliary sensors (listed below) and the tow connector. - Altimeter single-beam echo sounder, with 1-90m range and 0.1m resolution. - 3-axis gyro-compensated IMU, reporting the pitch, roll and yaw angles of the frame. - Pressure (depth) sensor, with 300m range and 0.1m resolution. - Tow cable connector and streamlined nose cone. - High-strength marine tow cable, containing a single twisted wire pair, used for both power delivery and data transfer. - Deck leader cable that is waterproof, but not designed to be submerged in water. - Isolation transceiver for powering and communicating with the SeaQuest from the deck of a vessel. - Choice of USB or RS232 interface cables that connect the isolation transceiver to a standard PC USB or RS232 port. - 24V DC power supply, universally compatible with 100-240VAC 50/60Hz input. - BOB data acquisition and control software for Windows.
+BAM analytic extension for data visualization. - External GPS (supplied by the user) capable of GPGGA and GPRMC data output at 1 Hz or higher.
 5 Hz recommended.
 The GPS can be connected to the isolation transceiver to ensure best possible time synchronization accuracy between the SeaQuest readings and positions during the survey.